 Meloquest is a videogame that teaches kids how to play.
 There was a rental service for schools/students, Allegro Bank was on hand to offer credit, and an entertainment law firm for other needs.
 There were products specific to home theaters and fitness professionals.
 I was surprised the Marines had a booth, but they do have a band or could at least serve as a back up if a music career doesn’t work out.

-Although NAMM is a national group, the Show is an international affair, most noticably with the instruments.
+Although NAMM is a national group, the Show is an international affair, most noticeably with the instruments.
 There was a collection of German vendors together, and Chinese vendors spread out.
 This musical U.N included an Italian violin maker, Benchworld from Canada, and Korean Saxophones.

 The instrument section of the show floor was loud as products were demoed by the companies and tried out by passersby.
 It was especially raucous in the drum section, so I am glad a friend suggested I bring earplugs.
 The electronic instruments were on hand as well such as keyboards, a talk box, and a mellotron.

 Mix with the Masters held Q&As and Mixing Sessions on a SSL as they promoted music production seminars held in the South of France and videos available on their website.
 The masters included notable producers and engineers Tony Maserati, Eddie Kramer, Jacquire King, and Bob Clearmountain & Tchad Blake.